-This didn't seem to be unfolding the way I imagined, which could be a real challenge for me, as I worked for a less responsible place in this family.
+The celebration wasn't unfolding the way I imagined, which could be a real challenge for me.
+But I was trying to take less responsibility for other family members' lives and actions.
 I could still take Mom, the grandkids, and a cake over there, like I volunteered.

 If that was all we had, that would be enough.
 At this point I wasn't even sure Bud's idea was to meet us at the nursing home on Saturday morning.